jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/13c_synthesis_methods.md

 title: "13c.
 Synthesis methods – Methods for tabulating or displaying results"
 summary:
     title: 13c.
 Methods for tabulating or displaying results
+    text: Describe any methods used to tabulate or visually display results of individual studies and syntheses.
 writing_guide:
     text: |
         What table structure did you use to display the results of individual studies, syntheses and characteristics of the data they presented?